 7. Christmas Light Hunting

 Back in the day, Snow’s Nursery in Fall River was the place to go see the magic that Christmas Lights can bring.
 They were the pioneers of ‘Griswalding’.
 There really is something special about spending time with your kids when they should be in bed.
 This is quality time and since they know the alternative, they are always on their best behaviour.
 Take advantage of this time!
-A friend of mine gets her kids all ready for bed, bath, story… and then surprises them with a ‘late night look at the lights’ in their PJs!
-Grab a hot chocolate, jump in the car or if you are lucky enough to live within walking distance, grab your boots, maybe a sled, and go walking in the winter wonderland!
+A friend of mine gets her kids all ready for bed, bath, story… and then surprises them with a ‘late-night look at the lights’ in their PJs!
+Grab a hot chocolate, jump in the car, or if you are lucky enough to live within walking distance, grab your boots, maybe a sled, and go walking in the winter wonderland!
+Check out our list of the best Christmas Lights in HRM!

 8. Holiday Playlist